 Don’t miss this great two-part presentation by Paula Fabbie, RDH, BSc, COM, “10,600 nm CO2 Laser Frenectomy and My OMT Practice” on Friday & Saturday, April 7th & 8th, from 11:00am to 11:30am, in Agave II/III.

-Short lingual frenum is a common finding in patients with sleep disordered breathing and orofacial myofunctional disorders.
-This presentation will provide insight into cases referred for myofunctional therapy, where revision of lip and tongue tie were utilized to assist in the restoration of functional breathing, swallowing and oral rest postures.
+A short lingual frenum is a common finding in patients with sleep-disordered breathing and orofacial myofunctional disorders.
+This presentation will provide insight into cases referred for myofunctional therapy, where revision of lip and tongue tie was utilized to assist in the restoration of functional breathing, swallowing and oral rest postures.
 Orofacial myofunctional therapy (OMT) combined with CO2 laser revision produces excellent results that compliment nasal breathing, jaw stability, comprehensive airway orthodontia, prosthetic dentistry, orthognathic surgery, MAD and CPAP compliance.
 This presentation will also cover how to assess ankyloglossia and the ideal timing of revision and pre- and post-operative exercise protocol.

 About Paula Fabbie, RDH, BSc, COM

 Paula has enjoyed over thirty years of practice in clinical dental hygiene.
 Myofunctional therapy was first introduced during her dental hygiene education.
 She currently operates Paula Fabbie LLC, where she teaches children and adults with orofacial myofunctional disorders on improving proper rest postures and oral functions.
 As part of a team approach, she works closely and consults with referring dentists and physicians.
 Paula has taught continuing education courses to dentists, hygienists, and physicians, and other healthcare professionals here and abroad.
 Her prime focus is on early identification and treatment of myofunctional disorders and how they relate to overall health.